 Tutorial: Access the MODIS web service and perform quality filtering using R

-The tutorial outlined in the jupyter notebook will explore using the R to access MODIS Land Products through the new REST-based web service hosted by the ORNL DAAC.
+The tutorial outlined in the jupyter notebook will explore using the R to access MODIS Land Products through the new REST web service hosted by the ORNL DAAC.

 This tutorial will demonstrate how to do the following in R: dates and subset request examples, build a time series of MOD11A2 land surface temperature from multiple web service subset requests, and perform quality control filtering based on multiple MODIS qc criteria